appcelerator-archive/amp/examples/functions/banner/README.md

 - Write your output to the standard output
 - If needed, log to the standard error

+# Preparing deployment

-# Building the `banner-function` image
+## Build the `banner-function` image

 Run `make image`, it will create a docker image with the tag `appcelerator/banner-function:latest`

+## Push your image to a public registry (e.g. DockerHub)

+In order to use your function, you first need to push it to a public registry:

+    $ docker tag appcelerator/banner-function [docker_id]/banner-function
+    $ docker push [docker_id]/banner-function

 # Local deployment

-## Push your image to the local registry

-In order to use your function, you first need to push it to the local registry:

-    $ docker tag appcelerator/banner-function localhost:5000/appcelerator/banner-function
-    $ docker push localhost:5000/appcelerator/banner-function

 ## Registering your function

 In order to register your function, you need to run the following command:

-    $ amp -s localhost fn create banner appcelerator/banner-function
+    $ amp -s localhost fn create banner [docker_id]/banner-function

 ## Invoking your function via HTTP